Pixel (973) 784-8402

 Wrongful death lawsuits aren’t the only legal actions that can arise after a death.
 Survival actions are another type of case that is often confused with wrongful death lawsuits, but play an essential and distinct role in securing compensation for surviving family members.

 Through a wrongful death lawsuit, family members can recover compensation for the losses they experienced due to their loved one’s death.
-A survival action differs in that the compensation sought is for the losses the deceased experienced before their death.
+A survival action differs in that the compensation sought is for the losses the deceased experienced before their death, including pain and suffering.
 This compensation then goes to the deceased’s estate, which distributes it to their heirs.

 It’s important to note that wrongful death lawsuits and survival actions are not mutually exclusive.
 Since they seek different types of compensation, many wrongful death cases involve both types of legal actions.